microsoft/vscode-wiki/Working-Copies.md

 * `createEditor`: given a working copy, return an editor that can edit the working copy

 **Note:** you will not be asked to `createEditor` for a working copy you do not `handle`.

+## Stored Working Copy

+**Note: ** section is TBD and work in progress

+Stored working copies are a variant of working copies that have a known representation on disk.
+For example, working copies of notebooks all provide a `resource` that denotes to the location of a file on disk.
+If you have working copies like that, you can provide a stored working copy to benefit from even more capabilities, such as fail save file writing/reading and automated backup handling.